peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.

-In many scenarios, a digital credential may be presented to a verifier long after it has been issued.
+A digital credential may be presented to a verifier long after it has been issued.
 During this interval, the credential could potentially be invalidated for various reasons.
-To ensure the credential's validity, the issuer provides a short-lived Status Attestation to the credential's Holder.
+To ensure the credential's validity, the issuer provides a short-lived Status Attestation to the credential's holder.
 This attestation is bound to the credential and can be presented to a verifier, along with the credential itself, as proof of the credential's non-revocation status.

-Status Attestations are designed to be privacy-preserving and secure.
-These attestations are essential for enabling offline use cases and ensuring the security of the digital credential system.
+Status Attestations are designed to preserve privacy and are essential for enabling offline use cases, thereby ensuring the security of the digital credential system.
-They provide a balance between scalability, security, and privacy by minimizing the status information.
+Status Attestations provide a balance between scalability, security, and privacy by minimizing the status information.